Noisy simulations of Quantum Walk and Quantum Walk search via Quantum Cellular Automata on a semiconducting spin processor emulator: Simulations

 An example QW and QW search circuit over an 8-cycle is shown in Fig. (\ref{fig:circuits}), appendix \ref{sec:app}.

 \textbf{Software} Algorithms (\ref{algo:algo1},\ref{algo:algo2}) are translated into circuits and executed using Qiskit SDK \cite{Qiskit}.
-The noiseless simulations are ran with Qiskit Aer backend with the following modules and versions: qiskit==0.41.0, qiskit-aer==0.11.2, qiskit-ibmq-provider==0.20.0, qiskit-terra==0.23.1.
-The noisy simulations are ran with \textit{Callisto} $c12-callisto-clients==2.0.1$ \cite{Callisto}, with all-to-all connectivity and the basis gate-set and Fidelity reported in Table (\ref{tab:1}).
+The noiseless simulations are run with Qiskit Aer backend with the following modules and versions: qiskit==0.41.0, qiskit-aer==0.11.2, qiskit-ibmq-provider==0.20.0, qiskit-terra==0.23.1.
+The noisy simulations are run with \textit{Callisto} $c12-callisto-clients==2.0.1$ \cite{Callisto}, with all-to-all connectivity and the basis gate-set and Fidelity reported in Table (\ref{tab:1}).